thumbliner/thumbliner/bio.md

 A curious outsider based in Toronto.
 Thumbliner is his digital handle.<br>

 He asks a lot of questions.
-If you the answers, cast [at] thumbliner [dot] com
+If you have the answers, cast [at] thumbliner [dot] com

 <div class="urdu" lang="ur" dir="rtl">